 Starting on January 1st, 2018 the same refrigerant sales restriction that applies to the CFC and HCFC refrigerants on the market today are now going to be applied to the HFC refrigerants.
 HFC refrigerants are the most commonly used refrigerants in the market today and include R-134a, R-404A, and R-410A.
 Chances are your home air conditioner is using an HFC refrigerant as I write this.

 I believe everyone saw that this change was coming but no one knew exactly when.
 Honestly, I don’t know when the ruling was made by the EPA, or if it was even announced, but I make a habit of checking their website and reading through their regulations.
 I noticed the change and thought I would spread the word before we hit the deadline.
 Below is an excerpt from the EPA’s website.
-You can click here as well to go straight to their site.

 Starting on January 1, 2018, the requirements discussed on this page will also apply to most substitute refrigerants, including HFCs.